To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

-Before submitting Sitemap your blog need to be verified with Bing Webmaster Tools.
+Before submitting Sitemap, your blog needs to be verified with Bing Webmaster Tools.

-For adding your site to Bing Webmaster tools, you will need a Microsoft account.
+For adding your blog to Bing Webmaster tools, you need to sign up for an account.

-Step 1: With that Microsoft account login to Bing Webmaster tool and enter your blog URL into the field that appears and click on “Add” button.
+Step 1: Now visit the Bing Webmaster tools website and enter your blog URL into the field that appears and click the ADD button.

-Step 4: Login to your WordPress Dashboard in a new tab of your browser.
-Go to left sidebar > SEO > Dashboard.
+Step 4: Log in to your WordPress Dashboard in a new browser tab.
+Go to Menu > SEO > General.

 Step 5: Click on the “Webmaster Tools” tab that appears on the page.

-Step 6: Enter the copied code into the text box that says Bing Webmaster Tools.
+Step 6: Enter the copied code into the text box that says Bing verification code.
 Don’t forget to hit the “Save Changes” button.

-Step 7: Now go back to Bing Webmaster Tools that you left opened and click on the “Verify” button.
+Step 7: Next, go back to the Bing Webmaster Tools website that you left open and click on the Verify button.

 Congratulation your blog’s XML sitemap is submitted to Bing Webmaster Tools.

-Those two search engines you just have submitted your blog’s XML sitemap are the major Search Engines.
-Those two search engines are enough to submit your Blog’s sitemap.
+These two search engines that you just have submitted your blog’s XML sitemap to are the major Search Engines.
+These are enough to submit your Blog’s sitemap.

-If you want to submit your Blog’s XML sitemap to Yandex Webmaster tool read on.
+But If you want to submit your Blog’s XML sitemap to the Yandex Webmaster tool read on.

-Before submitting your Blog’s XML sitemap to Yandex Webmaster tool then you have to add your blog to Yandex webmaster.
+Before submitting your Blog’s XML sitemap to the Yandex Webmaster tool, you have to add your blog to the Yandex first.